 Think of lush, green and steamy jungles and you’ll see why real plants are a good idea.

-Oh yeah, sometimes your chameleon will wanna have a nibble on some plant matter.
+Oh yeah, sometimes your chameleon will want to have a nibble on some plant matter.
 This is really bad if you fill your enclosure with artificial plants!

-Regular Misting: I personally think many chameleon owners go a bit overboard with this step and set time limits on how long to mist, how often and so on.
+I personally think many chameleon owners go a bit overboard with this step by setting time limits on how long to mist, how often, and so on.

-In reality, you just need to mist until your chameleon has started the drinking response of opening and closing their mouth and until the enclosure is wet and the leaves are dripping with water.
+In reality, you just need to mist until your chameleon has started the drinking response of opening and closing their mouth, until the enclosure is wet and the leaves are dripping with water.

-I used to mist twice a day for my veiled chameleon and he lived to the grand old age of ten and never showed signs of serious dehydration.
+I used to mist once or twice a day for my veiled chameleon and he lived to the grand old age of ten and never showed signs of serious dehydration.

-You can mist by hand but that gets old pretty quickly so instead I recommend getting an auto mister like this one on Amazon.
+You can mist by hand but that gets old pretty quickly so instead I recommend getting an auto mister.
 It will make taking care of your chameleon so much easier.

-I recommend this more for owners of Jackson and Panther chameleons because you can set it to run in the morning to give me a more natural vibe to the enclosure as mist would descend in the morning in their natural habitats.
+I recommend this more for owners of Jackson and Panther chameleons.
+You can set it to run in the morning to give a more natural vibe to the enclosure as mist descends in the morning in their natural habitats.

-If you live in a particularly dry area or your residence becomes quite dry in winter then I recommend foggers regardless of what species you own to keep levels topped up throughout the day.
+Regardless of what species you own I recommend foggers if you live in a particularly dry area or your residence has drier air in fall and winter time.
+A fogger will help to keep levels topped up throughout the day.